giraffekey/griffindb-js/README.md

 # griffin

+**NOTICE** This project never went beyond the idea phase and was never implemented into a working project.
+The code in this repository does not work.

 Griffin is a decentralized, offline-first, key-value based, document-oriented database built on the Sia blockchain.

 Users are empowered with the ability to store their own easily accessible encrypted data permanently without relying on centralized providers.